 When you first start, you will need to do what is called a final wash.
 This is the last wash you will do with sulfates to remove all the buildup and silicones in the hair to start fresh.

-There is also leave-in conditioner, which pretty much everyone needs.
+There is also leave-in conditioner, which most will need.
 Leave-in provides the lasting moisture in waves and curls to prevent frizzing and encourage the curl.

 Deep conditioning is very important as well.
 You'll need to deep condition on a regular basis, and more often if your hair is damaged from coloring and heat styling.